TBD54566975/developer.tbd.website/site/docs/ssi/credential-issuance-service.md

 Issued by:  did:key:z6MkqGF11YyzCgVr6G3dVJULjbBokSXN4J3cjSB5MQdXto4o
 ```

-Note that this shows that the credential is in tact and valid.
+Note that this shows that the credential is intact and valid.
 However, it is up to the verifier to determine if they trust the issuer DID.
 That is the link between the verifier and issuer in the triangle of trust.
 You can establish this trust ahead of time - to know in the future you can trust any credentials they issue.

 There is a lot more in that `vc` object, such as URLs to check for revocation and more, but this is the heart of it.
 Below, we'll demonstrate the VC lifecycle with an example.